 Many people with asthma need both a short-acting bronchodilator to use when symptoms worsen and long-term daily asthma control medicines to treat the ongoing inflammation.

-Over time, your doctor may need to make changes in your asthma medicine.
+Over time, your medical provider may need to make changes in your asthma medicine.
 You may need to increase your dose, lower your dose, or try a combination of medicines.
-Be sure to work with your doctor to find the best treatment for your asthma.
+Be sure to work with your provider to find the best treatment for your asthma.
 The goal is to use the least amount of medicine necessary to control your asthma.

 Most asthma medicines are inhaled.
 They go directly into your lungs where they are needed.
 There are many kinds of inhalers, and many require different techniques.
 It is important to know how to use your inhaler correctly.

-As part of your daily asthma self-management plan, your doctor may recommend that you use a hand-held device called a peak flow meter at home to monitor how well your lungs are working.
+As part of your daily asthma self-management plan, your health care practitioner may recommend that you use a hand-held device called a peak flow meter at home to monitor how well your lungs are working.

 You use the peak flow meter by taking a deep breath in and then blowing the air out hard into the peak flow meter.
 The peak flow meter then gives you a peak flow number that tells you how fast you moved the air out.

 You will need to find out your "personal best" peak flow number.
 You do this by recording your peak flow number every day for a few weeks until your asthma is under control.
 The highest number you get during that time is your personal best peak flow.
 Then you can compare future peak flow measurements to your personal best peak flow, and that will show if your asthma is staying under control.

 Your provider will tell you how and when to use your peak flow meter and how to use your medicines based on the results.
 You may be advised to use your peak flow meter each morning to keep track of how well you are breathing.